MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ### Experience of QuoteMaster ###

 Why are these practices important?
 Let me illustrate with an experience - early on in my career I started my first big project - it was a system we named QuoteMaster.
-I wrote the first lines of code in QuoteMaster in 2001 and 4 years later I wrote the last line of code for it.
+I wrote the first lines of code in QuoteMaster in 2001 and 4 years later I wrote the last lines of code for it.

 The first few months of developing QuoteMaster we rapidly added features.
-But as the months passed I noticed something rather alarming.
+But as the months passed, I noticed something rather alarming.
 It was taking us longer and longer to add new features.
 The best way I could explain it was that complexity had crept in and even though we added more developers to the project, it got slower and slower to add things.
-After about 4 years in, we had pretty much come to a standstill.
+After about 4 years in we had pretty much come to a standstill.

-You know something is fundamentally wrong with a system when your largest client asks for a relatively small feature and you point blank refuse to do it because of how long it is going to take and the pain and emotional strain it was going to cause you.
+You know something is fundamentally wrong with a system when your largest client asks for a relatively small feature and you point blank refuse to do it because of how long it is going to take and the pain and emotional strain it is going to cause you.

 In a nutshell, we had reached the point where we didn't feel safe making any more changes to QuoteMaster.

 Sadly, this experience is not unique.
 I have been involved in several QuoteMaster like applications and if I were a betting man, many of you here are currently involved in QuoteMaster like projects.

-The reason why the practices I am going to talk about today are important is because they are critical to help you stop making more QuoteMasters.
+This is one of the reasons why the practices I am going to talk about today are so important.
+These practices will help you stop making more QuoteMasters.
 They are the figurative safety gear you need to wear when riding the agile skateboard.
 They will make you feel safe and give you the confidence to speed up with time instead of slowing down.

 ## Structure, Interactions & Technical Practices are intertwined ##

 With that, I want to briefly mention team and organizational structures.
 There is a really good talk Kent Beck did at Lean Kanban Central Europe a few years back called GeForce.
-In Kent's talk he spoke about how different rates of deployment require structures and activities.
+In Kent's talk he spoke about how different rates of deployment require different structures and activities.

-Today I'm going to assume you have your team and organizational structures sorted - I'm going to assume that you have gotten past the beurocracy of functional silo teams and have small cross functional teams.
+Today I'm going to assume you have your team and organizational structures sorted - I'm going to assume that you have gotten past the beurocracy of functional silo teams and have small cross functional teams that are under pressure to deliver working software reguarly.

 It's my observation that engineering practices and team structures are inter-linked.
 Some practices are impossible to do effectively if you don't have a suitable team structure.
 If you are unsure whether your team structure is suitable I recommend watching Kent's talk.